ladybug-tools/spider-2021/lib3d/map/README.md

 ## Concept

-This section follws the concept described in [A Pattern Language]( https://en.wikipedia.org/wiki/A_Pattern_Language ) in which a problem is described and then a solution is offered.
+This section follows the concept described in [A Pattern Language]( https://en.wikipedia.org/wiki/A_Pattern_Language ) in which a problem is described and then a solution is offered.

-_The folowing sections are all all still at an early stage._
+_The following sections are all all still at an early stage._

 ### Problems to be solved